 The calls to make in the fall are also different from the spring calls.
 The hunter is merely trying to imitate the sound of a hen turkey that is trying to locate other birds from its flock.
 The most common calls to imitate in the fall are the adult hen assembly "yelp," the juvenile hen "kee-kee," or in the case of mature toms, coarse gobbler "yelps."

-To learn about the basics of turkey hunting gear and some safety rules to get you started in turkey hunting, please read the Basics of Turkey Hunting Part II.
+To learn about the basics of turkey hunting gear and some safety rules to get you started in turkey hunting, please read the Turkey Hunting Tips: Hunting Rules and Tactics Part 2.